Principles of operator algebras

 The book is organized in 4 parts, with Part I explaining the basics of operator theory, Part II explaining the basics of operator algebras, with a look into geometry and probability too, then Part III going into the structure of the von Neumann factors, and finally Part IV being an introduction to the subfactor theory of Jones.
-There will be no physics in this book, which is meant to be a purely mathematical introduction to all this.
-We will give however references to more advanced texts, some dealing with physics.

-This book contains, besides the basics of the operator algebra theory, a few recent contributions as well, in relation with quantum group aspects.
-I am grateful to Julien Bichon, Beno\^ it Collins, Steve Curran and my other coauthors, for working all this out.
+This book contains, besides the basics of the operator algebra theory, some modern material as well, namely quantum group illustrations for pretty much everything, and I am grateful to Julien Bichon, Beno\^ it Collins, Steve Curran and the others, for our joint work.
 Many thanks go as well to my cats.
 Their views and opinions on mathematics, and knowledge of advanced functional analysis, have always been of great help.